Stand Up NY

 The club offers shows seven days a week with a showcase format, meaning each of the five to seven comedians performs for 10-20 minutes.
-A regular week will consist of two shows Sunday through Thursday, three shows on Friday, and four shows on Saturday.
+A regular week consists of two shows Sunday through Thursday, three shows on Friday, and four shows on Saturday.
 Stand Up New York also hosts open-mics every weekday and rents out the venue for private events.

-In February of 2012, comedian Chris Rock made an impromptu appearance at the club, hoping to test out new material before presenting at the Academy Awards.
-Rock could be overheard consoling comedian Jodie Wasserman, whom Rock had bumped from the line-up, saying, “Sorry about that, but I’m presenting at the Oscars.”

-Actor Zach Galifianakis once worked as a night manager at Stand Up NY.
-After learning this in May 2013, club owner Dani Zoldan jokingly tweeted at Galifianakis, asking if the Hangover star would be available to work a shift the following night.
-Much to Zoldan's surprise, Galifianakis visited the club alone that night.
-Although the actor turned down an offer to take the stage, Galifianakis stuck around to watch a show and was seen sitting at the bar.
+Special events, such as "Lunchtime Laughs," a 45-minute live stand-up taping streamed on Zeam Studio’s Big Apple Live channel, occur at alternate venues like Zeam Studios (1021 6th Ave, NY 10018), with limited seating (e.g., 20 seats for the March 26, 2025, show).

 In early 2013, Stand-Up NY started a new venture called Stand Up NY Labs: a place where free comedy podcasts and videos are produced featuring comedians affiliated with Stand-Up NY.

-Located directly above the club, the Stand Up NY Labs records podcasts such as "Tuesdays with Stories" with Joe List and Mark Normand, "Charlie Murphy Presents" with Charlie Murphy, "We Know Nothing" with Nikki Glaser, "Race Wars" with Kurt Metzger and Sherrod Small, "My Sexy Podcast" with Sabrina Jalees, and "Invasion of Privacy" with Joe Santagato and Kate Wolff.
+Located directly above the original club, the Stand Up NY Labs recorded podcasts such as "Tuesdays with Stories" with Joe List and Mark Normand, "Charlie Murphy Presents" with Charlie Murphy, "We Know Nothing" with Nikki Glaser, "Race Wars" with Kurt Metzger and Sherrod Small, "My Sexy Podcast" with Sabrina Jalees, and "Invasion of Privacy" with Joe Santagato and Kate Wolff.
+The Labs’ current status at Bond 45 is unclear as of March 2025, with no recent activity noted at the new location.